phuongdinh1411/learning-material/computer-science/cs_questions.md

     - How does `Garbage Collection` work?
 When it will be triggered?
     - What is a pointer?
 What difference between `pass by value` and `pass by reference`?
     - Where `global variable` will be saved?
+    - what is memory management in linux ?

 4. Why in Linux `everything is "file"`?
     - How does mouse/keyboard/monitor..... communicate with your computer?
     - What is `file descriptor`?
     - What is `buffer`?
 Why do we need `buffer`?
     - What will happen if 2 processes read/write to the same file?
+    - What is file system management in linux ?

 5. What is `system call (syscal)`?
     - How to do a `syscal`?